NIR Class 4000: Specification

 Although the trains are externally similar to the C3K fleet, internally they have significant differences.
 Each three-car train has a seating capacity of 212, with fewer table bays and extra standing room.
 They have one toilet compared to the C3K's two.
-They have a new traction system, with an MTU 390kW engine providing power to both the traction motors and auxiliary generators.
+They have a new traction system, with an MTU 390kW engine providing power for both traction and auxiliary generators.
 With a train being four tonnes lighter than a C3K unit, fuel economy is improved.